-When George Harrison Joined John Lennon and Paul McCartney in the Quarry Men
+The Day George Harrison Joined John Lennon and Paul McCartney

 The third part of the equation that would become the Beatles fell into place on Feb.
 6, 1958.
 George Harrison joined the Quarry Men, the John Lennon-led group that Paul McCartney had joined as a second guitarist and singer the previous summer.